antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 It is reasonable to assume users will be able to readily provide their NERC AD account details, and if not we can again delegate password resets to IT Help Desks.
 This ensures where authentication is needed, it is as painless as possible.

-For external (to NERC) users, a similar approach should be adopted where a common authentication source is created to contain these users, to which our APIs authenticate credentials.
+For external (to NERC) users, a similar approach **SHOULD** be adopted where a common authentication source is created to contain these users, to which our APIs authenticate credentials.
 This may take the form of a formal internal LDAP service or users database or, for academic users, Shibboleth, or for the general public, OAuth for providers such as Google, Facebook and Twitter.

 These external authentication sources offer similar benefits as internal sources, they also offer much larger audience sizes and, in some cases, access to additional user information, subject to the user's approval.